 About the Annual Meeting 2

 Proposal 1: Election of Directors 7

 Corporate Governance 10

 Corporate Governance Reforms 10

 Code of Business Ethics and Conduct and Whistleblower Policy 10

 Board Composition and Committees 10

 Director Independence 11

 Board Committees, Meetings and Attendance 11

 Director Nominations 14

 Board Leadership Structure and Role in Risk Oversight 15

 Communications with Directors 16

 Involvement in Certain Legal Proceedings 16

 Director Compensation 17

+Narrative Disclosure to Director Compensation Table 17

 Stock Ownership of Certain Beneficial Owners and Management 18

-Certain Relationships and Related Transactions 19
+Certain Relationships and Related Transactions 21

-Delinquent Section 16(a) Reports 20
+Delinquent Section 16(a) Reports 22

-Executive Compensation 21
+Executive Compensation 23

-Executive Officers 21
+Executive Officers 23

-Summary Compensation Table 22

-Narrative Disclosure to Summary Compensation Table 22

-Summary Compensation Table (MyMD Florida) 24
+Summary Compensation Table 24

-Narrative Disclosure to Summary Compensation Table (MyMD Florida) 25
+Narrative Disclosure to Summary Compensation Table 25

-Equity Compensation (MyMD Florida) 26

-Outstanding Equity Awards at Fiscal Year-End 27

-Outstanding Equity Awards at Fiscal Year-End (MyMD Florida) 27
+Outstanding Equity Awards at Fiscal Year-End 29

-Other Elements of Compensation(MyMD Florida) 27

-Potential Payments Upon Termination of Employment or Change in Control (MyMD Florida) 27

-Equity Compensation Plans 28
+Equity Compensation Plans 29

-Equity Compensation Plan Information 35
+Equity Compensation Plan Information 37

-Audit Committee Matters 36
+Audit Committee Matters 38

-Audit Committee Report 36
+Audit Committee Report 38

-Fees to Independent Registered Public Accounting Firm 37
+Fees to Independent Registered Public Accounting Firm 39

-Pre-Approval Policies and Procedures 37
+Pre-Approval Policies and Procedures 39

-Proposal 2: Ratification of the Appointment of Morison Cogen LLP as Our Independent Registered Public Accounting Firm for the 2021 Fiscal Year 38
+Proposal 2: Ratification of the Appointment of Morison Cogen LLP as our Independent Registered Public Accounting Firm for the 2022 Fiscal Year 40

-Other matters 39
+Other Matters 41

-MYMD PHARMACEUTICALS, INC. 855 N. Wolfe Street, Suite 623 Baltimore, MD 21205 (856) 848-8698
+MYMD PHARMACEUTICALS, INC.

+855 N. Wolfe Street, Suite 601 Baltimore, MD 21205 (856) 848-8698

-PROXY STATEMENT FOR 2021 ANNUAL MEETING OF STOCKHOLDERS To be Held on December 29, 2021
+PROXY STATEMENT FOR 2022 ANNUAL MEETING OF STOCKHOLDERS

+To be Held on December 14, 2022

-Unless the context otherwise requires, references in this Proxy Statement to "we," "us," "our," "the Company," or "MyMD" refer to MyMD Pharmaceuticals, Inc., a New Jersey corporation, and its consolidated subsidiaries as a whole.
-In addition, unless the context otherwise requires, references to "stockholders" are to the holders of our voting securities, which consist of our common stock, no par value, and our Series D Convertible Preferred Stock (the "Series D Preferred Stock") entitled to vote at the 2021 annual meeting of stockholders of the Company (the "Annual Meeting").
+Unless the context otherwise requires, references in this Proxy Statement to "we," "us," "our," the "Company," or "MyMD" refer to MyMD Pharmaceuticals, Inc., a New Jersey corporation, and its consolidated subsidiaries as a whole.
+In addition, unless the context otherwise requires, references to "stockholders" are to the holders of our voting securities, which consist of our common stock, no par value (the "Common Stock"), and our Series D Convertible Preferred Stock (the "Series D Preferred Stock") entitled to vote at the 2022 annual meeting of stockholders of the Company (the "Annual Meeting").

-The accompanying proxy is solicited by the Board of Directors (the "Board") on behalf of MyMD Pharmaceuticals, Inc. to be voted at the Annual Meeting to be held on December 29, 2021, at the time and platform and for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders (the "Notice") and at any adjournment(s) or postponement(s) of the Annual Meeting.
-In light of public health concerns regarding the COVID-19 pandemic, this year's Annual Meeting will be conducted in a virtual format only in order to assist in protecting the health and well-being of our stockholders and employees and to provide access to our stockholders regardless of geographic location.
+Your proxy is solicited by the Board of Directors (the "Board") on behalf of MyMD Pharmaceuticals, Inc. to be voted at the Annual Meeting to be held on December 14, 2022, at the time and platform and for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders (the "Notice") and at any adjournment(s) or postponement(s) of the Annual Meeting.
+To provide access to our stockholders regardless of geographic location and assist in protecting the health and well-being of our stockholders and employees, this year's Annual Meeting will be conducted in a virtual format only i.
 Stockholders will not be able to attend the Annual Meeting in person; however, stockholders of record will be able to participate, vote electronically and submit questions during the live webcast of the Annual Meeting.
-This Proxy Statement and accompanying form of proxy are dated November 22, 2021 and are expected to be first sent or given to stockholders on or about November 22, 2021.
+We will mail to most of our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement and the Form 10-K and vote electronically via the Internet.
+This notice will also contain instructions on how to receive a paper copy of the proxy materials.
+All stockholders who are not sent a notice, or who otherwise request, will be sent a paper copy of the proxy materials by email.
+See "About the Annual Meeting" beginning on page 2 for more information.

-The executive offices of the Company are located at, and the mailing address of the Company is 855 N. Wolfe Street, Suite 623, Baltimore, MD 21205.
+The executive offices of the Company are located at, and the mailing address of the Company is 855 N. Wolfe Street, Suite 601, Baltimore, MD 21205.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON DECEMBER 29, 2021:
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON DECEMBER 14, 2022: